SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 Reloading the browser tab should now show the beginnings of something recognizable as a Fiori launchpad:

 ![an empty Fiori launchpad](empty-fiori-launchpad.png)

-_Note: Be really careful about the whitespace indentation here - YAML as a format is very sensitive!_

-This snippet does not only describe the runtime environment of the new module, it also injects the URL of the deployed `srv` module during deploy time.

 ### 4. Introduce a basic UI app to the Fiori launchpad